AntonTheDev/JSONModelKit/documentation/custom_transforms.md

 ## Example - Custom Transformations

-To perform transformations of a single or multiple values, JSONModelKit provides the ability to map multiple values from a dictionary response, and process them using the `US2TransformerProtocol`.
+To perform transformations of a single or multiple values, JSONModelKit provides the ability to map multiple values from a dictionary response, and process them using the `JMTransformerProtocol`.
 Currently all transformed output properties must be optional, and the script will error out with a description in the build log.

 ```
 public protocol JMTransformerProtocol {